JetBrains/teamcity-documentation/topics/teamcity-integration-with-cloud-solutions.md

 ## General Description

-In a large TeamCity setup with many projects, it can be difficult to predict the load on build agents, and the number of agents we need to be running.
-With the cloud agent integration configured, TeamCity will leverage clouds elasticity to provision additional build agents on-demand.
+In a large TeamCity setup with many projects, it can be difficult to predict the load on build agents and what number of agents will be sufficient.
+With the cloud agent integration configured, TeamCity will leverage clouds elasticity to provide additional build agents on-demand.

-For each queued build TeamCity first tries to start it on one of the regular, non-cloud agents.
-If there are no usual agents available, TeamCity finds a matching cloud image with a compatible agent and starts a new instance for the image.
-TeamCity ensures that number of running cloud instances limit is not exceeded.
+For each queued build, TeamCity first tries to start it on one of the regular, non-cloud agents.
+If there are no usual agents available, TeamCity finds a matching cloud image with a compatible agent and starts a new instance for this image.
+TeamCity ensures that the number of running cloud instances limit is not exceeded.

 The integration requires:
 * a configured virtual machine with an installed TeamCity agent in your cloud preconfigured to start the TeamCity agent on boot